Jammu Kashmir – Culture and Tradition

 The capital of Jammu & Kashmir in summer is Srinagar (March – October) and in winter the capital is Jammu (October – March).

-History of Kashmir started just before the great Mahabharat war.
+The history of Kashmir started just before the great Mahabharat war.
 The first ruler of Kashmir was Gonanda, Gonanda was killed in a battle along with his son and at the time of the commencement of the Mahabharat war, Gonanda II was ruling over Kashmir.
 Ashoka founded the old city of Srinagar known now as “Pandrethan”.
 After the death of Ashoka, his son Jaluka ascended the throne of Kashmir, and the latter was succeeded by his son King Damodar II.

-The valley for over two hundred years was ruled by Indo-Greek Kings before the start of “Turushka” (Kushan) rule in the state.
+The valley for over two hundred years was ruled by Indo-Greek Kings before the start of the “Turushka” (Kushan) rule in the state.
 The contact with the Greeks is responsible for the beautiful architectural and sculptural style of old Kashmir temples.
 Khemgupta ascended the throne of Kashmir in 950.
 The last Hindu ruler of Kashmir was Udayan Dev.
 Before his death, he embraced Islam.
 His death in 1339 paved the way for the establishment of Muslim rule in Kashmir.

 Then Kashmir was ruled by Muslim and Mughal respectively.
-The Mughal rulers never came alone but were always accompanied by hundreds of Nobles, Amirs and Umras, Princes and Army Generals.
+The Mughal rulers never came alone but were always accompanied by hundreds of Nobles, Amirs and Umras, Princes, and Army Generals.
 Then came the Afghan Rule and the Dogra Period, The greatest service of the first Dogra ruler is the foundation that he laid for the modern Jammu and Kashmir State.

 When India got freedom in 1947 Hari Singh the Maharaja of Jammu and Kashmir, wanted his state to remain independent, and have two options either to include their state in India or in Pakistan, Hari Singh took a long time to make this decision.
 At the same time, Kashmiri (Muslim majority population) on the Pakistan side opened a front against Hari Singh.
-To deal with rebellion, Hari Singh sought the help of the Indian Army, and agreed to merge his kingdom in India.
+To deal with the rebellion, Hari Singh sought the help of the Indian Army and agreed to merge his kingdom in India.

 The land was divided into two parts- India and Pakistan.
 The Indian side of Kashmir is called Jammu and Kashmir and the Pakistani-controlled part of the region is called Azad Kashmir.